 For the tech editor tryout, you’ll be given a mock tutorial to edit.
 Applying your technical skills and information in our guides, you’ll edit a tutorial we send you so we can gauge your editing skills.
 If you pass the tech editor tryout, you’re in!
 You can be on the team in about a week.

-Applying to be an author requires writing a sample tutorial to gauge your writing skills in addition to technical skills and adherence to our guides.
+Applying to be an author requires writing a short sample tutorial to gauge your writing skills in addition to technical skills and adherence to our guides.
 You must be able to write very fluently in English.
+If you pass that, you’ll be asked to write a longer article.
+If it’s accepted, you’ll be paid for it and asked to join the team.

 How to Apply